oxcompsoc/learntocode/session2/notes.md

     # name and role are local to the function
     return "{} is the {}".format(name, role)

-# Now all of the following are equivalent:
+# Now we can write this instead
 name = "Thomas"
 role = "secretary"
 message = make_message(name, role)